TohtoriKuka/YouTube-subscriptions-to-Newsboat/README.md

 You can point the output directly to _urls_ -file by chansing the name of the output file to **~/.newsboat/urls**.

 If you have so many subscriptions that reading Newsboat is difficult you can hide the individual links by adding `"!"` into the tag section as a first tag.
-But then you need to add query into the _urls_ file next line of code.
+But then you need to add query into the _urls_ file next line.

 `"query:YouTube:tags # \"youtube\""`